Simoste1969/WeatherIoT_datalogger/README.md

 - Atmospheric pressure
 - Air quality (VOC / gas)

-This makes the **WeatherIoT + BME680** combination ideal for professional environmental monitoring, research, smart agriculture, smart cities and industrial applications.
+This makes the **WeatherIoT + BME680** combination ideal for build a prototype of a professional environmental monitoring, research, smart agriculture, smart cities or industrial application.

 ---